 Are you a budding artist trying to understand colors?
 Want to gain knowledge on how to make orange?
 There are many instances where you can apply this knowledge, from oil to watercolor painting, creating amazing frosting for cakes, or working with polymer clay.
 All follow the same simple rules when it comes to what colors make orange.
 However, as with all colors, there is not only one clear-cut color, but many shades of orange.
-So, let us now investigate a few of the fundamentals of how to make orange, with a special focus on paint.
+We’ll show you how to easily mix your own orange shades for 25 different shades.

 What Two Colors Make Orange?